fyndalf/redo-log-parser/README.md

 The data for evaluating this implementation was generated via [this](https://github.com/tom-lichtenstein/process-simulator) tool.
-It is designed to work with a running Oracle DB 19c EE, which can be dowloaded [here](https://www.oracle.com/database/technologies/oracle-database-software-downloads.html#19c).
+It is designed to work with a running Oracle DB 19c EE, which can be downloaded [here](https://www.oracle.com/database/technologies/oracle-database-software-downloads.html#19c).

 [This article](https://docs.oracle.com/en/database/oracle/oracle-database/18/sutil/oracle-logminer-utility.html#GUID-3417B738-374C-4EE3-B15C-3A66E01AE2B5)
 provides information on how to extract the REDO log file.
 The database should be configured to archive the redo log prior to the process simulation.
 The output should be stored as a plain text file next to the cli tool.